daichigoto/tttcmds/README.md

 ###### LC_CTYPE

 Add the environment variable LC_CTYPE.
-The value is "ja_JP.UTF-8".
-If you don't specify this environment variable, MSYS2's vim, etc. will not be able to use Japanese properly.
+The value is your locale like "ja_JP.UTF-8".
+If you don't specify this environment variable, MSYS2's vim, etc. will not be able to use non-ascii language properly.

 ###### MSYS2 installing